tvuong123/ModulationDomainLoss/README.md

 # A MODULATION-DOMAIN LOSS FOR NEURAL-NETWORK-BASED REAL-TIME SPEECH ENHANCEMENT
 ### Citation

+### MAKE SURE THE KERNEL WEIGHTS ARE NOT BEING UPDATED FROM BACKPROPAGATION
 ```
 @INPROCEEDINGS{vuong2021modulation,
   author={Vuong, Tyler and Xia, Yangyang and Stern, Richard M.},